 Banks can also offer wire transfer alternatives, such as depositing cash into the individual’s account at a branch of the bank they use, creating a bank draft, or drawing up a money order.
 Various methods can be conducted through the mail (money orders, checks, cash mail) but are obviously less secure and very unpredictable.

-Business finances are complicated, but you can see how we simplify everything with a Divvy demo so you can spend smarter.
+Business finances are complicated, sign up and see how Divvy can simplify everything so you can start spending smarter.